L1K3D/LumiTemp-ProjectBasedLearning/README.md

 ### FIWARE
 FIWARE is an open-source platform that provides tools and components for developing smart solutions, especially for IoT and smart cities.
 It facilitates the integration of connected devices, real-time data management, and the creation of services based on open APIs, such as the Context Broker.
 With support for data analytics and security, FIWARE is ideal for developing scalable and efficient systems, enabling process automation and optimization across various sectors.

-## 🏗️ Architecture Overview
+## 🏗️ System Architecture
-The system is composed of three main parts:
+The system consists of the following key components:

-1. **Hardware (ESP32 and sensors):** The ESP32 connects to temperature sensors and sends data to the FIWARE platform via MQTT.
+1. **Hardware (ESP32 and sensors):** Collects and transmits temperature data via Wi-Fi and MQTT.
-2. **FIWARE Platform:** Receives data and manages IoT devices, providing an interface for data analysis.
+2. **FIWARE Platform:** Manages IoT data and devices, allowing users to control and monitor systems remotely.
-3. **Web Platform:** Interface where users can view data and control devices remotely.
+3. **Web Interface:** Provides an interface for user interaction, allowing temperature control and system monitoring.

 ### Architecture Diagram
 ```plaintext